Grand Slam (band)

-Grand Slam are an Irish rock band originally formed in 1984 by Phil Lynott (lead vocals and bass guitar), after the breakup of his earlier ensemble Thin Lizzy.
-Grand Slam was active for a year, and Lynott died in 1986, but the band was revived in 2016 by original member Mark Stanway.
+Grand Slam (or Phil Lynott's Grand Slam) are an Irish-British rock band originally formed in 1984 by Phil Lynott (lead vocals and bass guitar), after the breakup of his earlier ensemble Thin Lizzy.
+Grand Slam was active for a year, and Lynott died in 1986.
+The band was revived in 2016 by original members Mark Stanway (keyboards) and Laurence Archer (guitar).